-What is a user flow optimisation?
+What is user flow optimization?

-A user flow (user journey) is a path of a user through an interface of your website one takes to perform a certain action of interest (to place an order, purchase a product or submit to a newsletter) — according to Peep of ConversionXL.
+A user flow (user journey) is a path of a user through an interface of your website one takes to perform a specific action of interest (to place an order, purchase a product or submit to a newsletter) — according to Peep of ConversionXL.

 Micro conversions help track user flow and optimize it.

-For example: your website can be visited by a customer led by an ad campaign, who registered or made a purchase.
+For example, your website can be visited by a customer-led by an ad campaign, who registered or made a purchase.

-At the same time it can be a person redirected to your blog from Facebook, or someone familiar to your brand who hangs out on a homepage for a while and then goes straight to “Services” or “About Us”.
+At the same time, it can be a person redirected to your blog from Facebook, or someone familiar to your brand who hangs out on a homepage for a while and then goes straight to “Services” or “About Us.”